This is a refresher article on how to dress the hourglass body shape with some new shoppable options featuring the spring and summer 2021 trends.

 P.S.: Please note that the guidelines for the hourglass body shape above are for general guidance only.
 Everyone is different and you certainly don’t have to stick to the above guidelines on how to dress the hourglass to dress well.

 Like this article on how to dress the hourglass body shape?
-Save it on Pinterest
+Save it on Pinterest!

-Feature image by Julie
+Feature image by Nikki @40notfrumpy

 Want to get more articles from 40+style in your inbox, subscribe here.